COSIMA/cosima-recipes/paper/paper.md

 Ocean and climate model analysis has a steep entry cost.
 New users must learn how to find datasets, load them efficiently, interpret metadata, operate on multi-dimensional arrays, and produce scientifically meaningful diagnostics.
-General-purpose libraries such as xarray [@hoyer2017xarray] provide the foundations for these tasks, but they do not by themselves show a learner how to translate a research question into a robust analysis workflow for a specific model and computing environment.
+General-purpose libraries such as Xarray [@hoyer2017xarray] provide the foundations for these tasks, but they do not by themselves show a learner how to translate a research question into a robust analysis workflow for a specific model and computing environment.